Mixa26/File_recovery_system_in_xv6OS/README.md

 # File_recovery_system_in_xv6OS

+A university project we had as homework.
+Original project text is in the "OS Domaci 2" file.

 I added a recovery system in xv6OS

 This is once again a university project we had to do.